cy-rae/dhbw-tube/README.md

 <p style="margin-top: 40px"></p>

 These commands each execute a script that automates the setup of a Kubernetes environment using Minikube, Skaffold, and Helm.
 The script performs the following steps:
 1. **Start Minikube**: The script checks if Minikube is already running.
-If Minikube is not running, it starts Minikube.
+If Minikube is not running, Minikube will be started.
-2. **Delete Namespace**: If the **dhbw-tube** namespace already exists, it is deleted.
+2. **Delete Namespace**: If the **dhbw-tube** namespace already exists in the kubernetes node, it will be deleted.
 The script waits until the namespace is completely removed to ensure a clean environment.
 3. **Create Kubernetes Environment**: The script uses **skaffold** to create the Kubernetes environment according to the configuration in the **skaffold.yaml** file.
 4. **Add Prometheus Helm Repository**: The script checks if the **Prometheus Helm Repository** has already been added.
 If not, it adds the repository and updates the Helm repositories.
 5. **Add Grafana Helm Repository**: The script checks if the **Grafana Helm Repository** has already been added.
 If not, it adds the repository and updates the Helm repositories.